xchem/FFF_Workshop/docs/A6_PLACEMENT.md

-# Part A^: Placing against fragments with Fragmenstein
+# Part A6: Placing against fragments with Fragmenstein

 ### [[Previous section]](A5_MERGING.md) [[Next section]](A7_CHEMINFORMATICS.md)